iam5j/redigo_rate/README.md

 ## Installation

-redis_rate supports 2 last Go versions and requires a Go version with [modules](https://github.com/golang/go/wiki/Modules) support.
+redigo_rate supports 2 last Go versions and requires a Go version with [modules](https://github.com/golang/go/wiki/Modules) support.
 So make sure to initialize a Go
 module: